How can I prepare for my appointment?

 - List of current medications you are taking including prescriptions, over the counter medications, and any herbs.

 - Please bring any pertinent cardiac and vascular testing or records you or your referring physician may have.

 - Important questions you would like to ask the doctor.

 A. Please find your physician’s location that is best for you and contact that office directly.
-All locations and phone numbers can be found on this web page.
+All locations and phone numbers can be found on this web site under locations.

 A. Please call the office as soon as possible to reschedule your appointment.
 It is very important to give a minimum of 24 hours notice if you are having a nuclear stress test.
 Very expensive isotopes are ordered for your case and are wasted if we are not notified that you are unable to have the test completed.
-You may be subject to a cancellation charge in these instances.
+You may be subject to a cancellation charges.
 Thank you.

 A. Many heart as well as vascular conditions can be treated without surgery.
 Today’s treatments include many new medications and non-surgical procedures such as balloon angioplasty, atherectomy, and stents.
 Patients can also greatly improve their health by making positive lifestyle changes.
 Your Cardiologist can consult you on the most advanced options available to treat your specific condition.